WaykiChain/wicc-wasm-cdt/docs/guides/cmake.md

-# CMake

 ## CMake Configuration
-The template `CMakeLists.txt` in the examples folder is a good boilerplate for manual usage.
+The template `CMakeLists.txt` in the examples/hello folder is a good boilerplate for manual usage.

 For example: